 Under the CARES Act, borrowers receive an automatic deferral of PPP loan payments (i.e., principal, interest and fees) of between 6 and 12 months.
 The Act has extended the deferral period until the SBA has made a final decision regarding the borrower’s eligibility for PPP loan forgiveness.
 This is helpful to borrowers because they are not forced to begin making payments on the PPP loan pending review of their PPP loan forgiveness application.

 The Act also states that borrowers who do not apply for forgiveness within ten months after the last day of the Covered Period (either the 8-week or 24-week period) must begin to make payments on the PPP loan at that time.

 Payroll Tax Deferral

 The Act allows borrowers to avail themselves of the CARES Act’s payroll tax deferral even if they receive PPP loan forgiveness.
-Under the CARES Act and guidance, this was prohibited.
+Under the CARES Act and prior SBA guidance, this was prohibited.

-The Act has provided much needed flexibility on key issues for businesses seeking to use PPP loan proceeds efficiently and effectively during the COVID-19 crisis.
-Although questions remain on a few issues at this point, we anticipate that further guidance will be issued in the near future to address them.
+The Act and subsequent guidance have provided much needed flexibility on key issues for businesses seeking to use PPP loan proceeds efficiently and effectively during the COVID-19 crisis.

 You can find more on issues affecting businesses and individuals in our COVID-19 Resource Center.